oddbird/css-sandbox/src/scope/index.md

 ```

 - The donut is achieved by selectively adding attributes
-- Proximity-weight is achieved only thorugh limiting the donut of scope
+- Proximity-weight is achieved only through limiting the donut of scope
 - Added selector gives scoped styles _some_ (but very little)
   extra specificity weight in the cascade